What's to know about phyllodes tumors?

 - cells that do not divide rapidly

-- no "overgrowth" of connective tissue cells
+- no overgrowth of connective tissue cells

-- not well-defined edges
+- irregular edges

-- cells that divide rapidly
+- cells that seem to be dividing rapidly

 Effect on cancer risk